jdelia/genesis-communities-cpt/readme.txt

 Initial Release.

 ==Upgrade Notice==
+= 0.6.5 =
+Updates plugin stylesheet to correct centering on media queries for archive page.

 = 0.6.4 =
 Bug fix: New sorting options not initialized properly when updating to version 0.6.3